void-linux/void-docs/src/config/graphical-session/wayland.md

 - Weston: reference compositor for Wayland
 - Sway: an i3-compatible Wayland compositor
 - Wayfire: 3D Wayland compositor
+- Hikari: a stacking compositor with some tiling features
 - Cage: a Wayland kiosk

 ### Video drivers